Skip to main content

 a DNS RRTYPE that must be for a data RRTYPE as described in

 Section 3.1 of [RFC6895].
+Individual values from the list (with

 3.2.
-Client Request Processing
+Client Request Generation

 DNS clients implementing this specification MUST generate packets

-that conform to the server request parsing rules described
+that conform to the server request parsing rules described in

 The choice of when a client implementation should attempt to coalesce